 We hope, however, that our first designs portray some of the key features that we’re seeking to bring to you – academic or social themes combined with fresh designs and comfortable garments.

 This is also a reason why should anyone care about wearing meaningful designs.
 There are many important social issues today, and some of them may, allegedly, be even more critical than the ones referred to in our prints.

-Yet, we think that bringing technology as an integral part of social thought, for instance, is a marvelous achievement that deserves to be recognized.
+Yet, we think that bringing nonhumans as an integral part of social thought, for instance, is a marvelous achievement that deserves to be recognized.